Audition Songs for Wicked – By Character

 “The Wizard and I” – Morrible, Elphaba

-“What is this Feeling? – Glinda, Elphaba, Ensemble
+“What Is this Feeling? – Glinda, Elphaba, Ensemble

 “Something Bad” – Dr. Dillamond, Elphaba